Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Randomisation procedures used in sports

 \subsection{The traditional algorithm for restricted group draw: the Skip mechanism}

 The FIFA World Cup is intended to contain geographically diverse groups since at least 1990.
 However, the draw of the 1990 \citep{Jones1990}, 2006 \citep{RathgeberRathgeber2007}, and 2014 \citep{Guyon2015a} tournaments were seriously unfair.
 Hence, the French mathematician \emph{Julien Guyon} has proposed using the Drop mechanism for the FIFA World Cup draw \citep{Guyon2014a} (this recommendation is missing from the published version of \citet{Guyon2015a}).
-FIFA has heard the message and adopted a credible and transparent draw procedure \citep{Guyon2018d}: the team drawn is assigned to the first available group in alphabetical order as indicated by the computer, meaning that a group may be ``skipped''.
+FIFA has heard the message and adopted a similar, credible and transparent draw procedure \citep{Guyon2018d}: the team drawn is assigned to the first available slot in alphabetical order as indicated by the computer, meaning that a free slot may be ``skipped''.
 Let us see an illustration.

 \begin{example} Take the 2012/13 UEFA Champions League Round of 16 draw with the teams presented in Table~\ref{Table1}.
 Assume that the runners-up are drawn first in the order Galatasaray, Celtic Glasgow, Arsenal, Shakhtar Donetsk, Milan, Real Madrid, Porto, and Valencia.
 After the urn of the runners-up is emptied, the draw continues with the urn of the group winners. \begin{enumerate} \item Schalke 04 is drawn first and matched with Galatasaray. \item Juventus is drawn second and assigned to Celtic Glasgow. \item Manchester United is drawn third and matched with Shakhtar Donetsk (the association constraint applies to Arsenal). \item Bayern M\"unchen is drawn fourth and assigned to Arsenal, which has had no opponent before. \item Borussia Dortmund is drawn fifth and matched with Porto. \end{enumerate} Why does Borussia Dortmund skip both Milan and Real Madrid?
 The situation is analogous to Example~\ref{Examp1}.
 Three group winners (Paris Saint-Germain, M\'alaga, Barcelona) remain to be drawn.
 If Milan plays against Borussia Dortmund, then three pairings will be left with four Spanish teams, and the association constraint will be violated.
 Furthermore, Real Madrid is not allowed to play against Borussia Dortmund due to the group constraint. \end{example}